ned777/ChronoMate--WGU-Software-II-/README.txt

 How to Run the Program
 ----------------------
-1. Ensure you have Java SE 17.0.1 and JavaFX-SDK-17.0.1 installed on your system.
+1. Ensure you have the following installed:
+   - Java SE 17.0.1
+   - JavaFX-SDK-17.0.1
+   - MySQL Server and MySQL Workbench

-2. Download and extract the project source files.
+2. Download and extract the source project files.

-3. Open the project in IntelliJ IDEA Community Edition 2023.2.5.
+3. Open the project using IntelliJ IDEA Community Edition 2023.2.5.

-4. Add the JavaFX SDK and MySQL Connector/J to the project’s library/module path.
-5. Update the database connection settings (username, password, URL) if needed in the `DBConnection` class.
-6. Build and run the application from IntelliJ.
-   - VM options for JavaFX may be required (e.g.):
+4. Configure the JavaFX library path in IntelliJ:
+   - VM Options (when running the app):
      ```
      --module-path "PATH_TO_JAVAFX_LIB" --add-modules javafx.controls,javafx.fxml
      ```
-7. Log in using provided test credentials or create a new user via the database.
+   - Replace `PATH_TO_JAVAFX_LIB` with the actual path to your JavaFX SDK `/lib` directory.

+5. Ensure the MySQL Connector JAR is added to your project libraries.

+6. Import the provided SQL database schema into MySQL and adjust the database connection settings in the `DBConnection.java` class:
+   - URL
+   - Username
+   - Password

+7. Build and run the application from IntelliJ.

+8. Log in with:
+   - Username: `test`
+   - Password: `test`

 Additional Report Description (Part A3f)
 ----------------------------------------
-[Replace this text with your report details.
-Example:]
-The "Appointments by Customer Division" report was implemented as the additional report.
-This report displays the total number of appointments grouped by each first-level division (e.g., state or province), helping management analyze appointment distribution across geographic regions.
+**Appointments by Country Report**

+The third report implemented displays the number of appointments grouped by country.
+This helps the business evaluate its customer engagement across different countries, providing insight into regional performance and outreach.
+The report queries each customer's country through JOINs and groups the appointment count accordingly.
+It is accessible in the Reports tab of the application interface.

 MySQL Connector/J Driver
 ------------------------
 Version: mysql-connector-java-8.0.25